Chart Color Schemes

 Glen Iris's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Glen Iris' health metrics are close to national benchmarks, with common health conditions seen across both young and old age cohorts.
+Glen Iris's health metrics are close to national benchmarks, with a standard level of common health conditions seen across both young and old age cohorts.

-Approximately 55% (~1843 people) have private health cover, which is very high.
-The most common medical conditions are mental health issues (9.9%) and asthma (8.8%).
-Around 68.4% of residents report being completely clear of medical ailments, compared to 66.4% across Rest of WA.
-As of 2016, 9.8% (~326 people) are aged 65 and over, which is lower than the Rest of WA's 17.6%.
-This places Glen Iris' health profile broadly in line with the general population.
+Approximately 55% (~1,859 people) of Glen Iris residents have private health cover, which is very high compared to other areas.
+The most common medical conditions in Glen Iris are mental health issues (affecting 9.9% of residents) and asthma (8.8%).
+A total of 68.4% of residents declared themselves completely clear of medical ailments, compared to the Rest of WA's 66.4%.
+As of the latest data, Glen Iris has 9.7% (~325 people) of residents aged 65 and over, which is lower than the Rest of WA's 17.6%.
+This places Glen Iris broadly in line with the general population's health profile.

 Frequently Asked Questions - Health